twosigma/marbles/docs/winning.rst

     FF
     ======================================================================
-    FAIL: test_for_pii (__main__.SLATestCase)
+    FAIL: test_for_pii (sla.SLATestCase)
     ----------------------------------------------------------------------
     Traceback (most recent call last):
-      File "examples/sla.py", line 40, in test_for_pii
+      File "/home/jane/Development/marbles/docs/examples/sla.py", line 40, in test_for_pii
         self.assertNotRegex(self.data, ssn_regex, advice=advice)
-      File "/home/jane/Development/marbles/marbles/marbles.py", line 431, in wrapper
+      File "/home/jane/Development/marbles/marbles/core/marbles/core/marbles.py", line 482, in wrapper
         return attr(*args, msg=annotation, **kwargs)
-    marbles.marbles.ContextualAssertionError: Regex matched: '123-45-6789' matches '\\d{3}-?\\d{2}-?\\d{4}' in '12345,2017-01-01,iPhone 7,649.00,123-45-6789'
+    marbles.core.marbles.ContextualAssertionError: Regex matched: '123-45-6789' matches '\\d{3}-?\\d{2}-?\\d{4}' in '12345,2017-01-01,iPhone 7,649.00,123-45-6789'

     Source:
-         39 ssn_regex = '\d{3}-?\d{2}-?\d{4}'
+         39
      >   40 self.assertNotRegex(self.data, ssn_regex, advice=advice)
          41
     Locals:
         ssn_regex=\d{3}-?\d{2}-?\d{4}
     Advice:
         data.csv appears to contain SSN(s).
 Please report this incident to legal and compliance.

     ======================================================================
-    FAIL: test_on_time_delivery (__main__.SLATestCase)
+    FAIL: test_on_time_delivery (sla.SLATestCase)
     ----------------------------------------------------------------------
     Traceback (most recent call last):
-      File "examples/sla.py", line 33, in test_on_time_delivery
+      File "/home/jane/Development/marbles/docs/examples/sla.py", line 33, in test_on_time_delivery
         self.assertGreaterEqual(datadate, on_time_delivery, advice=advice)
-      File "/home/jane/Development/marbles/marbles/marbles.py", line 431, in wrapper
+      File "/home/jane/Development/marbles/marbles/core/marbles/core/marbles.py", line 482, in wrapper
         return attr(*args, msg=annotation, **kwargs)
-    marbles.marbles.ContextualAssertionError: datetime.date(2017, 1, 1) not greater than or equal to datetime.date(2017, 2, 28)
+    marbles.core.marbles.ContextualAssertionError: datetime.date(2017, 1, 1) not greater than or equal to datetime.date(2017, 2, 28)

     Source:
          32
      >   33 self.assertGreaterEqual(datadate, on_time_delivery, advice=advice)
          34
     Locals:
-            on_time_delivery=2017-02-28
         datadate=2017-01-01
+        on_time_delivery=2018-04-12
     Advice:
         The data in data.csv are out of date.
 If this is a recurring issue, contact the data provider to negotiate a reimbursement or to re- negotiate the terms of the contract.

     ----------------------------------------------------------------------
-    Ran 2 tests in 0.009s
+    Ran 2 tests in 0.006s

     FAILED (failures=2)

 =====================
 How to win at marbles
 =====================

-marbles can be used anywhere :py:mod:`unittest` is used.
-Like :py:mod:`unittest`, and unit testing in general, there are places where marbles works well and places where it doesn't work well. marbles works well when:
+marbles can be used anywhere :mod:`unittest` is used.
+Like :mod:`unittest`, and unit testing in general, there are places where marbles works well and places where it doesn't work well. marbles works well when:

 1. there's a concrete expectation that you can test for, and
 2. it's not obvious what needs to happen when expectations are violated.

-If there's no "correct answer" that you know ahead of time, unit testing (using marbles or :py:mod:`unittest`) might not be the right approach.
+If there's no "correct answer" that you know ahead of time, unit testing (using marbles or :mod:`unittest`) might not be the right approach.
 (This is why predictive models, for example, aren't unit tested.)
 If there is a correct answer that you can test for but it's obvious what needs to happen when you don't get that answer, marbles might be overkill.

     One scenario in which it might not be obvious what needs to happen when a test fails is if it can fail in the same way for different, well-known reasons.
 In this scenario, the test consumer first needs to figure out which failure condition(s) apply and then figure out how to respond.
 This is what `Advice`_ annotations are for, but the "well-known" part is important: if the failure conditions aren't well-known, what advice could you give the test consumer to help them figure out what happened?